-How safe is your warehouse?
-And what would it cost your company if it isn’t?
-For many companies, warehouse safety only becomes a priority after an incident has occurred.
-In reality, it should be a core part of your operational strategy.
+How safe is your warehouse, and what would it cost your company if it isnโt?
+Too often, safety becomes a priority only after an incident occurs, when it should be a core part of daily operations from the start.

-Warehouse safety covers everything from equipment handling and hazard identification to staff training and emergency preparedness.
-When overlooked, it can result in costly downtime, regulatory penalties, or even serious injuries that affect both people and performance.
+Warehouse safety includes equipment handling, hazard identification, staff training, and emergency preparedness.
+When overlooked, it can lead to costly downtime, regulatory penalties, and serious injuries that impact both employees and overall business performance.

-In this comprehensive guide, we’ll explore proven best practices and risk prevention strategies to help you build a safer and more efficient warehouse.
-Ipagpatuloy ang pagbabasa upang malaman kung paano maaaring maging susi ang kaligtasan sa pangmatagalang tagumpay.
+This guide covers key best practices and risk prevention strategies to help you build a safer and more efficient warehouse.

 Key Takeaways